Nambala Keshava Rao: Political life

-Intelligence source said that Rao occupies strong military tactics in the form of guerrilla warfare and use of new forms of improvised explosive devices (IEDs).
-He is not only aggressive on field strategy but strongly committed to Marxism–Leninism–Maoism ideology.
+Intelligence sources have said that Rao employed strong military tactics in the form of guerrilla warfare and used new forms of improvised explosive devices (IEDs).
+He was not only aggressive in on-field strategy but strongly committed to Marxism–Leninism–Maoism ideology.
 He was involved with the Naxalite movement since the 1970s.
 When the CPI (ML) Peoples War was formed in 1980 in Andhra Pradesh, he was one of the key organisers.
 He was the first commander to enter East Godavari and Visakhapatnam districts.
 Rao along with Mallojula Koteswara Rao alias Kishanji, Mallujola Venugopal and Malla Raji Reddy received training in the forests of Bastar from a group of former fighters of the Liberation Tigers of Tamil Eelam (LTTE) in ambush tactics and the handling of Gelatin in 1987.
 In 1992, he was elected a member of the Central Committee of the erstwhile Communist Party of India (Marxist–Leninist) People's War.
-In 2004, when the Communist Party of India (Maoist) (CPI(M)) was formed through the merger of Communist Party of India (Marxist-Leninist) People’s War and Maoist Communist Centre of India (MCCI), Rao was made the head of the Central Military Commission of the party as well as Politburo member having strength of his expertise in military tactics and use of explosives, especially use of IEDs.
-He is also suspected to be behind almost all the major Maoist attacks that have taken place in Chhattisgarh, Maharashtra and Odisha.
-According to police sources the killing of a Telugu Desam Party leader Kidari Saraveshwar Rao at Araku in Andhra Pradesh are attributed to him.
-A senior security official said that Rao alias Basavraj has been at the forefront in 2010 Maoist attack in Dantewada in which 76 CRPF soldiers were killed, the Jeeram Ghati attack in which 27 people, including former state minister Mahendra Karma and Chhattigarh Congress leader Nand Kumar Patel, were killed.
-He is the brain behind the outfit's attacks against security personnel and his promotion may see a spike in such incidents.
+In 2004, when the Communist Party of India (Maoist) was formed through the merger of Communist Party of India (Marxist-Leninist) People’s War and Maoist Communist Centre of India (MCCI), Rao was made the head of the Central Military Commission of the party as well as Politburo member having strength of his expertise in military tactics and use of explosives, especially the use of IEDs.
 National Investigation Agency announced a reward of Rs 10 lakh for Rao.
-He also popular in the name of Prakash alias Krishna alias Darapu Narasimha Reddy.
-On 10 November 2018, Rao has replaced Ganpathy as the new General Secretary of CPI (Maoist).
+He was also popular in the name of Prakash alias Krishna alias Darapu Narasimha Reddy.
+On 10 November 2018, Rao replaced Ganapathy as the new General Secretary of CPI (Maoist).

+Involvement in terrorist attacks

+2010-2012

+Rao was suspected of being behind almost all the major Maoist attacks that took place in Chhattisgarh, Maharashtra and Odisha while he was alive.
+According to police sources the killing of a Telugu Desam Party leader Kidari Saraveshwar Rao at Araku in Andhra Pradesh is attributed to him.
+A senior security official said that Rao alias Basavaraju had been at the forefront in the 2010 Maoist attack in Dantewada in which 76 CRPF soldiers were killed, the Jeeram Ghati attack in which 27 people, including former state minister Mahendra Karma and Chhattisgarh Congress leader Nand Kumar Patel, were killed.
+He was the brain behind the outfit's attacks against security personnel and his promotion might have seen a spike in such incidents.

+2013-2025

+Rao is believed to have been involved in some major terrorist attacks including 2013 Latehar Ambush, 2018 Sukma IED Attack, 2019 Gadchiroli Landmine Blast, 2021 Sukma-Bijapur Ambush, 2023 Dantewada IED blast, and 2025 Bijapur IED attack.